TomasKorbar/srv_article/article.md

-# Using Postfixs SRV DNS Record resolution feature
+# Using Postfix's DNS SRV record resolution feature

 In March 2011 Apple Inc. proposed [RFC6186](https://www.ietf.org/rfc/rfc6186.txt) describing how SRV records should be used for locating email submission and access services.
 Postfix since version 3.8.0 now supports it.
 This means that it is now possible to